-Although camp pie in various guises had been around for many decades, it appears that Foggitt Jones of Queensland were the first to market it in Australia.
+Although camp pie in various guises had been around for many decades, it appears that Foggitt Jones of Queensland was the first to market it in Australia.
 Their Rex Camp Pie became a well-known brand.
-The famous “Camp Pie” Case in the 1920s was a legal dispute over trade marks between Foggitt Jones and the Darling Downs Co-operative.
+The famous “Camp Pie” Case in the 1920s was a legal dispute over trademarks between Foggitt Jones and the Darling Downs Co-operative.

 The origins of the name “Camp Pie” are obscure.
 The dictionary defines it as: (Australian, history) tinned meat.